SirPhemmiey/zgt-2/PATTERNS.md

 - OOP Paradigm was used.
 Notable ones are `Polymorphism` (using `implement`) and `Inheritance` (using `extends`)

-- Unit testing was done
+- Unit testing was done to test all cases based on the requirements.

 - `Boom` was used.
 It provides a set of utilities for returning HTTP friendly errors in a large scale system